JamMarHer/Project-Fight-Club/README.md

     * Looks like shit.

 ## Weapons:
-Our temporary goal for weapons is also 5
+Our Beta version will support 5 weapons.

 ## Formatting Guidelines: